|Page 1 of 2:|| |

-As noted, this is not the most laugh-packed comedy Chaplin ever made, but it's nonetheless one of his strongest short films and therefore highly recommended to silent comedy buffs and to anyone open to viewing great works from the cinema's early days.
-Personally I feel that THE VAGABOND is Chaplin's first short masterpiece.
+As noted, this is not the most laugh-packed comedy Chaplin ever made, but it's nonetheless one of his strongest short films and therefore highly recommended to silent comedy buffs, and to anyone open to viewing great works from the cinema's early days.
+Personally I feel that The Vagabond is Chaplin's first masterpiece in the two-reel format.